jonnonz1/nz-statute-book/acts/public/2003/national-library-of-new-zealand-te-puna-matauranga-o-aotearoa-act-2003.md

 ### 13 Chief Librarian of Alexander Turnbull Library
 (1) There is an office of Chief Librarian of the Alexander Turnbull Library.
-(2) The Chief Librarian is the person for the time being appointed to that office by the National Librarian under the State Sector Act 1988.
+(2) The Chief Librarian is the person for the time being appointed to that office by the chief executive, on the recommendation of the National Librarian, under the State Sector Act 1988.
 (3) The Chief Librarian must not, at the same time, hold— (a) the position of National Librarian; or
-  (b) any other position in the National Library that would, in the opinion of the National Librarian, adversely impact on the ability of the Chief Librarian adequately to perform the functions and exercise the powers delegated to the Chief Librarian.
+  (b) any other position in the department that would, in the opinion of the chief executive, in consultation with the National Librarian, adversely impact on the ability of the Chief Librarian adequately to perform the functions and exercise the powers delegated to the Chief Librarian in accordance with section 9A.
-(4) The person holding office as Chief Librarian immediately before the commencement of this Act continues to hold that office on the commencement of this Act on the same terms and conditions.
+(4) The person holding office as Chief Librarian immediately before the commencement of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Amendment Act 2010 continues to hold that office on the commencement of that Act on the same terms and conditions, to the extent that those terms and conditions are consistent with the Chief Librarian being an employee in the department.

-### 14 Functions and powers of Chief Librarian
+### 14 Functions, duties, and powers of Chief Librarian
-The Chief Librarian must perform the functions and exercise the powers delegated to him or her by the National Librarian under section 41 of the State Sector Act 1988 for preserving, protecting, developing, and making accessible the collections of the Alexander Turnbull Library.
+The Chief Librarian must perform any functions or duties, and exercise any powers, delegated to him or her under section 9A for preserving, protecting, developing, and making accessible the collections of the Alexander Turnbull Library.

 ### 15 Documents may be made available for public exhibition
-(1) The Chief Librarian may, to the extent that the power is delegated in accordance with section 14, make 1 or more documents from the collections of the Alexander Turnbull Library available on a temporary basis for public exhibition in New Zealand or elsewhere, on terms and conditions that the Chief Librarian thinks fit.
+(1) The Chief Librarian may, to the extent that the power is delegated in accordance with section 9A, make 1 or more documents from the collections of the Alexander Turnbull Library available on a temporary basis for public exhibition in New Zealand or elsewhere, on terms and conditions that the Chief Librarian thinks fit.
 (2) In determining whether to exercise the power under subsection (1), the Chief Librarian must have regard to the following matters:
   (a) the purposes of the Alexander Turnbull Library; and (b) the interests of readers visiting the Alexander Turnbull Library; and (c) the physical condition and rarity of the document; and (d) the physical environment in which the document will be exhibited; and (e) any risks to which the document is likely to be exposed while in transit to, or in the custody of, the person or authority responsible for the exhibition of the document; and
-  (f) terms and conditions imposed by the National Librarian in a delegation made under section 14.
+  (f) terms and conditions imposed by the National Librarian in a delegation made under section 9A.

 ### Subpart 3 — Guardians of Alexander Turnbull Library